bethebunny/conflag/README.md

         }
     },

-    // Let's make a helper function to help us with the sweep.
+    // A helper function to help us with the sweep.
     // Like numpy's arange, create a list with a range of float values
     arange: (start, stop, step) => {
         // Name an internal computation in an anonymous scope